 “Acknowledging the high potential of unexpected need within Boston’s theatre community during these unprecedented times, TCBF will begin to review all COVID-19-related applications to the Fund on a weekly basis.
 Applicants should expect a delay in response of at least five business days.
 TCBF will only accept one application per person/theatre company that is directly related to COVID-19 and plans to set caps on these funding requests, amounts to be announced.
 Applications will be accepted on a rolling basis.
 The Intent To Apply form can be found on TCBF’s website.
 The form is the same one used for normal applications, but please indicate the application is related to COVID-19.
 We will continue to accept applications not related to COVID-19 during this time,” stated Amy Spalletta, Board President, representing the TCBF Board.

-StageSource provides leadership and services to advance the art of theater in the Greater Boston and Ne England region.
-Our mission is to unite theater artists, theater companies, and related organizations in vision and goals that inspire and empower our community to realize its greatest artistic potential.
+StageSource provides leadership and services to advance the art of theatre in the Greater Boston and New England region.
+Our mission is to unite theatre artists, theatre companies, and related organizations in vision and goals that inspire and empower our community to realize its greatest artistic potential.